Greenway

 Greenway's population is slightly younger than the national pattern

-Greenway's median age is 36 years, nearly matching the Australian Capital Territory average of 35 but younger than Australia's average of 38 years.
-Compared to the Australian Capital Territory, Greenway has a higher proportion of 25-34 year-olds (25.2%) but fewer 5-14 year-olds (6.3%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of 5 to 14 year-olds has increased from 5.4% to 6.3%, while the proportion of 15 to 24 year-olds has decreased from 11.0% to 9.9%.
-Population forecasts for the year 2041 suggest significant demographic changes in Greenway, with the strongest projected growth in the 35-44 age group, expected to increase by 71%, adding 589 residents to reach a total of 1,420.
+Greenway's median age is 36 years, nearly matching the Australian Capital Territory average of 35 and younger than Australia's 38 years.
+Compared to the Australian Capital Territory, Greenway has a higher concentration of 25-34 year-olds at 25.2%, but fewer 5-14 year-olds at 6.3%.
+This 25-34 age group is well above the national average of 14.5%.
+Between the 2021 Census and the present, the 5 to 14 age group has grown from 5.4% to 6.3%, while the 15 to 24 cohort has declined from 11.0% to 9.9%.
+By 2041, population forecasts indicate significant demographic changes for Greenway, with the strongest projected growth in the 35-44 age group at 71%, adding 588 residents to reach a total of 1,420.

 Frequently Asked Questions - Age